rkoeninger/ShenScript/docs/setup.rst

    :param class    options.OutStream:      Class used for output streams.
 Not required if :js:`isInStream` and :js:`openRead` are specified.
    :param function options.isInStream:     Returns true if argument is an :js:`InStream`.
 Defaults to a function that returns false.
    :param function options.isOutStream:    Returns true if argument is an :js:`OutStream`.
 Defaults to a function that returns false.
-   :param function options.openRead:       Opens an InStream for the given file path.
+   :param function options.openRead:       Opens an :js:`InStream` for the given file path.
 Defaults to a function that raises an error.
-   :param function options.openWrite:      Opens an OutStream for the given file path.
+   :param function options.openWrite:      Opens an :js:`OutStream` for the given file path.
 Defaults to a function that raises an error.
    :param string   options.os:             Name of operating system in use.
 Defaults to :js:`"Unknown"`.
    :param string   options.port:           Current version of ShenScript.
 Defaults to :js:`"Unknown"`.
    :param string   options.porters:        Author(s) of ShenScript.
 Defaults to :js:`"Unknown"`.